Oh man, I hate packing.

 Well, duh.
 Can’t go backpacking without a backpack.
 We’ve got a whole host of yummy content on backpacks for you to peruse – yay for savvy consumerism!

-I will still, however, point you to the Nomatic backpack and our review of it.
+I will still, however, point you towards the TropicFeel Shell Backpack and our review of it.
 It’s a modern-day backpack custom-designed with a different type of backpacker traveller in mind.
 It may or may not be right for you, but it’s still worth a look.

 Toiletries and Hanging Toiletry Bag